Princess (web series)

 Princess is a Flash animation series by Matt Stone and Trey Parker, the creators of South Park.
 The story follows a Lhasa Apso dog.

-On December 8, 1999, Daily Variety reported that Parker and Stone were going to produce 39 shorts that were to be 3-5 minutes long.
-In January 2000, the duo announced that they would have full creative and artistic control of the series.
+On March 21, 2000, Daily Variety reported that Parker and Stone were going to produce 39 shorts that were to be 3-5 minutes long, and would have full creative and artistic control of the series.

 The animated short was originally produced with Macromedia Flash in 2001 and was meant to be showcased on Macromedia's sister-site Shockwave.
-Stone and Parker never heard back from Shockwave after submitting the first two episodes.
+Shockwave executives shelved the project after two episodes due to its crudeness.

 Parker has stated that he and Stone would love to do more episodes if someone wanted to distribute them and has encouraged fans with Flash skills to continue the story themselves.

 Plot

 Princess Hears a Strange Noise

 Princess is awakened by a strange squishing sound.
 It is her owner Richard being manually masturbated by his wife.
 She is unsuccessful in bringing him to orgasm because he has taken a large dose of Viagra.
 After three hours of sexual activity, the woman begins performing fellatio.
 When the fellatio is unsuccessful, Richard plays a porn movie on the television.
 When the porn movie is unsuccessful, he changes the channel to a show about interior decorating featuring Christopher Lowell, at which point he reaches orgasm.
 The force from the hours of sexual activity causes the semen to fly right through her head, killing her in the process.
 The episode ends with the semen-covered dog sneezing as Richard asks her "What are we going to do?"